npbarnes/Ziggurats.jl/README.md

 ## Goals

 This package aims to make using the Ziggurat Method[^1] for random variate generation as simple as possible.
-Julia provides implementations of the ziggurat algorithm for normal and exponential distributions, but the algorithm could be adapted to a large class of distributions.
-The annoying part is generating the tables of values used by the algorithm.
+Julia provides implementations of the ziggurat algorithm for normal and exponential distributions, but the algorithm can be adapted to a large class of distributions.
+The primary goal of this package is to provide tools to generate high-performance ziggurat-type samplers for a wide variety of distributions.
+There are no available implementations of this functionality in Julia that I am aware of.

-The table generation algorithm requires several inputs: pdf, inverse pdf, cdf, and mode.
-In addition, a fallback algorithm for the tail is needed (most likely using an inverse cdf).
-Having the user figure all that out is too much to ask, in my opinion.
-I want to automate it as much as possible.
-I plan to use root finding, autodifferentiation, and numerical integration to compute the inverse pdf, cdf, mode, and inverse cdf.
-Ideally, I'd like to be able to provide a pdf and get a sampler back that implements a ziggurat algorithm with performance similar to Julia's `randn` and `randexp` functions.
-I expect to be able to achieve that high level of performance for sampling, but the ziggurat generation will be a potentially slow operation.
-Therefore, this algorithm will only make sense in contexts where many samples are needed from a fixed distribution.

-At first, I am focusing on monotonic distributions with finite density.
-That includes functions that are not strictly monotonic.
-The ziggurat algorithm is usually applied to unimodal distributions by randomly selecting a sign, but I believe I can extend that to piecewise monotonic distributions using an alias table.
-In the future, I may also implement the Generalized Ziggurat Method from Jalavand and Charsooghi[^2] to support distributions with unbounded densities.
+Implementations in other languages normally require the user to manually provide inputs like an inverse pdf function, a cdf function, etc..
+A lot of that auxiliary information can be computed with e.g. rootfinding algorithms, and numerical integration.
+Therefore, a secondary goal of this package is to make the generation of ziggurat-type samplers as easy as possible.
+Ideally, it should be possible to produce a sampler using only a pdf function.

 ## Status
-The current status of the project is incomplete.
+The project is incomplete, but it is under active development.
 Only a few preliminary features are implemented.
-Mainly regarding monotonic distributions.
-Monotonic distributions will be the foundation of more complicated distributions, so it is important to get them right.
-Right now I can often make simple ziggurats and sample from them correctly.
+Ziggurat samplers for monotonic distributions are working.
 However, the sampling algorithm is a naive implementation that is about 10 times slower than Julia's randn and randexp.
-There are a number of well-known optimizations that I hope will close the gap.
+There are well-known optimizations that will help close the gap.

 ## Installation
-This package isn't ready for widespread use, but you can play around with it if you'd like.
+This package isn't ready for widespread use yet.
 I intend to register v0.1 once I have most of the basic features working.
 Until then you can install it by tracking the main branch of this repo.
 Open a Julia REPL and type `]` to enter package mode.
 Then run
 ```julia
 pkg> add https://github.com/npbarnes/ZigguratTools#main
 ```

 ## Examples
 #### Distributions with Bounded Support
-First define a pdf.
+First, define a pdf.
 The pdf does not need to be normalized.
 ```julia-repl
 julia> f(x) = exp(-x^2)
 ```